 Performance reviews can’t just be critique sessions where managers simply list off all the things employees need to work on—that would burst morale in a second, and at a time when company culture and employee engagement matter more than ever before, you’ve got to make a positive move when it comes to performance reviews.
 Understanding how to properly address areas of improvement in performance review sessions will be the first step in creating a team that’s dedicated to growth and development within their roles.
 The eLeaP People Success platform has powerful tools and resources to ensure you have success when it comes to performance reviews and self-evaluations.

-It’s always been a challenge for leaders and managers to find the right words.
-When it comes to evaluating employee performance, there’s a need to find a balance between being honest and motivating employees while also critiquing areas of improvement and gauging how they feel about how their performance has been.
+It’s always been a challenge for leaders and managers to find the right words to convey employee performance feedback.
+When evaluating employee performance, there’s a need to find a balance between being honest and motivating employees while also critiquing areas of improvement and gauging how they feel about their performance.

 Today, the stress and uncertainty caused by the world we live in can create an even more stressful air around the performance review.
 When you combine that with the Great Resignation and all the people who weren’t willing to stick around for companies that didn’t know how to handle performance reviews and employee performance in general, you can see that something needs to change.

-Fortunately, there are several areas of a performance review that you can discuss with an employee and not all of them are negative.
+Fortunately, there are several areas of a performance review that you can discuss with an employee, and not all of them are negative.
 For example, while you might discuss areas of improvement, performance review examples also include a discussion on setting new goals, acknowledging accomplishments and growth, and so forth.
+To get the most out of your performance review, start a free 30-day trial of eLeaP and learn how the platform helps to maintain efficiency, engagement and growth, and results.

 How to Present Constructive/Negative Feedback